Welcome to Caraíva

-Time moves slowly in the remote and beautiful village of Caraíva, where roads and cars don’t exist (neither did electricity before 2007).
+Time moves slowly in the remote and beautiful village of Caraíva, flanked by the mangrove-lined Rio Caraíva and warm waves of the Atlantic ocean, where roads and cars don’t exist (neither did electricity before 2007).
 The easygoing atmosphere has long attracted hippies and those looking for a quiet pace of life.
-Today, even though there's cell-phone reception and even internet access, locals say Caraíva feels like Trancoso did a couple of decades ago.
-Power outages are all too common – noisy generators light up the shops and restaurants lining the sand streets, and most importantly, keep the forró hopping on Friday night.
+Today, there's cell-phone reception, internet access and a stronger infrastructure to support tourism (although you still expect power outages).
+Surfers, yogis and hipsters have flocked to the tiny town, giving it a nice mix of traditional village and progressive commune.

 The village also makes for the optimal jumping off point to explore the Parque Nacional de Monte Pascoal, as well as the remote beaches of Corumbau .